Download: nmhbas23c.zip (version 1.2, 74KB) | nmhbas24a.zip (version 2.0, 74KB) | man page

 Or, if the condition and statements are short:

 The # operator implements the logical NOT.
-It has high precedence, though, so the condition often has to be parenthesized.
+It had high precedence in NMH BASIC up to version 1.2, but has very low precedence in NMH BASIC II.
+Interestingly, this change did not affect any programs in the archive.
 There is a logical AND, but not a logical OR in IF.
 If there are multiple conditions separated by commas then the conditional statements will only execute, if all conditions are true.
 For example, the statement

 will stop program execution, if C is in the range 1..10.
-To implement a logical OR, multiple IF statemements with the same conditional part have to be used.
+To implement a logical OR, multiple IF statemements with the same conditional part (or jumps around jumps) have to be used.

-NMH BASIC lists programs with blanks between adjacent tokens.
-This is merely a characteristic of the LIST routine, though.
+NMH BASIC 1.x listed programs with blanks between all adjacent tokens.
+NMH BASIC II uses a more compact representation.
+Either way is merely a characteristic of the LIST routine, though.
 You can enter a program as

 FOR I=1TO10:PRINT A(I):NEXT